Arcadia-Science/readlif/README.md

 Changelog
 ======
 #### 0.5.2
-- Bugfix: Fix error in mosaic parsing. `PosX` metadata was incorrectly read from `Posy`
+- Bugfix: Fix error in mosaic parsing. `PosX` metadata was incorrectly read from `PosY`

 #### 0.5.1
 - Bugfix: switch from `io.BufferedIOBase` to `io.IOBase`